Happy People

 Being happy doesn’t mean everything is perfect in your life or that things always work out for you.
 I don’t always feel happy, but I have developed a practice of reminding myself when I’m feeling out of sorts that I do have a choice and that it’s only one person’s responsibility to make sure that I make that choice…me!
 It requires me to do the one thing that defines great self-leadership: take responsibility for my own state of being.

-A recent Harris poll determined that only one in three Americans say they are very happy and that we are less happy as a nation than we’ve ever been in history.
+A recent Harris poll determined that only 1 in 3 Americans say they are very happy and that we are less happy as a nation than we’ve ever been in history.
 What a shame that 1/3rd of our work force, parents, friends, and family are living mostly unhappy lives.

 Leaders go first.
 And self-leaders know they’re in charge of their own experience and degree of happiness.
 I’m wishing you all a week ahead where, if asked, you would say you were “very happy” and that others who know, work, and live with you would agree based on the amount of joy that you bring to your interactions with them and the degree to which you light up the room as you enter.
 I hope they begin to describe you as one of the happiest people they know.